komalsrathi/env/README.rst

 Paths and environment variables required to run different **Leukgen** pipelines.

-LICENSE: BSD
+**LICENSE**: BSD

 Usage
 -----

-Add the desired environment to you bash profile, for instance:
+Add the desired environment to your bash profile, for instance:

 .. code:: bash